 Relative hypotension associated with deep anaesthesia is suspected to be a confounding factor that may be the explanation for observed mortality difference in the published evidence to date.
 The BALANCED study design has attempted to mitigate these effects (via the use of vasopressors and inotropes) but achieved MAP may still confound the comparison between randomised groups.
-A multivariate analysis of 1 year mortality will be undertaken using Cox proportional hazards regression in which randomised group, study-centre-group, vasopressors/inotropes usage and an achieved MAP are included as covariates.
+A multivariate analysis of 1 year mortality will be undertaken using Cox proportional hazards regression in which randomised group, study-centre-group, the use of vasopressors/inotropes and achieved MAP are included as covariates.